bujingyi/bayesian-optimization/README.md

 #### Gaussian Process
 *TODO: some explanations about GP...*
+As we mentioned above, GP is a distribution over a random function.
+The assumption of GP is: for function `f`, all function values `f(x)s` obey a united Gaussian distribution.

 ### 4. Function Evaluation - Acquisition Function
 We assume that the objective function is drawn from a Gaussian process prior and each hyperparameter combination together with its corresponding loss makes up a sample data.
 This prior and these data induce a posterior over functions.
 The acquisition function determines what point should be evaluated next via a proxy optimization, where several different functions have been proposed: